 Reliability – Salesforce vs. SAP CRM

 Salesforce has great integration capabilities, even with SAP CRM.
-The latter has a direct integration with the underlying ERP from SAP, which is a boon for companies that run on SAP.
+The latter has direct integration with the underlying ERP from SAP, which is a boon for companies that run on SAP.

 They don’t have to spend on additional customizations and integrations, thus, SAP CRM has more reliable data to work upon.
 Because a CRM has to have an end mile feature wherein the leads can be matured to the last invoice.
-Since invoicing facility is there in Salesforce, but there is no accounting facility.
+Since invoicing facility is there in Salesforce, there is no accounting facility.

 Speed – Salesforce vs. SAP CRM